AndenOw/Capellasistina/To-do list.md

 # To-do list
+- [ ] Main page
+    - [ ] Replace content with content from investor deck
+- [ ] Contact page
-- [ ] Copy main page format from Einstein Exhibit
+    - [ ] Replace content with content from investor deck
-    - [ ] Reformat opening image
+- [ ] About page
-- [ ] Add content from investor decks to the body of the main page
+    - [ ] Replace content with content from investor deck